Escape from Alcatraz

 0/5

-There is no sexual content or nudity in this film, as the focus is entirely on the prison environment and the escape attempt.
+There is no sexual content or nudity in this film, as it focuses entirely on the prison environment and the escape plot.

 Violence & Gore